cbeat0n/leagueoflegends-analytics/MarkdownFiles/README.md

 Enter date and timestamp (from saved folder name).

 This skips the Riot API and shows the stored plots instantly.

+Once again click on the buttons to choose which visualizations to open.

 ## 2. Table of Contents